datahub-project/datahub/docs/cli.md

 Telemetry is enabled by default, and the `telemetry` command lets you toggle the sending of these statistics via `telemetry enable/disable`.
 You can also disable telemetry by setting `DATAHUB_TELEMETRY_ENABLED` to `false`.
 If you are running CLI in a private environment with no access to public internet then you need to disable telemetry.

-You can set `DATAHUB_TELEMETRY_TIMEOUT` to an integer value to timeout sending telemetry.
+You can set `DATAHUB_TELEMETRY_TIMEOUT` to an integer value to specify timeout in secs when sending telemetry.

 ### delete